Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

-As you continue to capitalise on the increasing demand for imported goods, there’s one charge that often causes confusion and can significantly impact your bottom line – the Social Welfare Surcharge (SWS).
+As you continue to capitalize on the increasing demand for imported goods, there’s one charge that often causes confusion and can significantly impact your bottom line—the Social Welfare Surcharge (SWS).

-At first glance, it might appear that SWS is just another duty to pay.
+At first glance, SWS could be just another duty to pay.
 But as with all things related to customs and taxes, the devil is in the details.
-Refrain from understanding SWS could lead to unexpected costs, disrupting your profit margins and leaving you with unwelcome surprises.
+Refraining from understanding SWS could lead to unexpected costs, disrupting your profit margins, and leaving you with unwelcome surprises.

 The Social Welfare Surcharge, introduced in the Finance Budget of 2018, is like a shadow that follows every imported item, adding an extra layer of cost to your customs duties.
 Established under Section 110 of the Finance Act 2018, this surcharge is designed to support the Government’s commitment to education, health, and social security.